alexwlchan/alexwlchan.net/src/_drafts/learning-how-to-make-websites.md

 ---
 <!-- Social sharing image from https://pixabay.com/photos/iceberg-antarctica-cold-arctic-5163649/ -->

-Over the past year, I [built a web archive](/2025/creating-bookmark-archives/) of over two thousand web pages -- my own copy of everything I've bookmarked in the last fifteen years.
+Over the past year, I [built a web archive](/2025/personal-archive-of-the-web/) of over two thousand web pages -- my own copy of everything I've bookmarked in the last fifteen years.
 I saved each one by hand, reading and editing the HTML to build a self-contained, standalone copy of each web page.

 These web pages were made by other people, many using tools and techniques I didn't recognise.
-That's what kept me going: I wasn't just archiving, I was learning.
+What started as an exercise in preservation became an unexpected lesson in coding: I was getting a crash course in how the web is made.
-The project became an unexpected crash course in how the web is actually built.
+Reading somebody else's code is a great way to learn, and I was reading a *lot* of somebody else's code.

-In this post, I'll show you what I learnt: how to write thoughtful HTML, new-to-me features of CSS, and some quirks and relics of the web.
+In this post, I'll show you some of what I learnt about making websites: how to write thoughtful HTML, new-to-me features of CSS, and some quirks and relics of the web.

 <blockquote class="toc">
   <p>This article is the third in a four part bookmarking mini-series:</p>